ThermIQ/thermiq_mqtt-ha/README.md

    6. Upload the downloaded files to your Home Assistant machine to either the folder **www/community/** or (**local/community/**)
    7. Go to your dashboard and add a new manual card
    8. Copy/paste the contents of [ThermIQ_Card.yaml](https://github.com/ThermIQ/thermiq_mqtt-ha/blob/master/ThermIQ_Card.yaml) into your manual card
-   9. Before you save the card, adjust the ID if you've used anything else than the default **vp1** when setting up the integration.
-If you do: Ctrl+F with find/replace is your friend.
+   9. Before you save the card, adjust the ID if you've used anything else than the default **vp1** when setting up the integration. [hint: Ctrl+F with find/replace is your friend]

 ### Debugging